F1LT3R/node-nuke-osx/README.md

 ## Flags

- - `./node-nuke-osx -l` - List of all files and directories to be removed'
+ - `./node-nuke-osx -l` - List of all files and directories to be removed
- - `./node-nuke-osx -h` - show help list (you are reading it now)'
+ - `./node-nuke-osx -h` - Show help list (you are reading it now)
+ - `./node-nuke-osx -v` - Verbose deletion messages
- - `./node-nuke-osx -D` - delete all node.js files and directories'
+ - `./node-nuke-osx -D` - [DANGER] Delete all node.js files and directories